Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 - You **cannot** use this instruction to load 2 bytes into a register and leave the remaining 2 bytes unchanged.
 If you want to achieve this behavior, you will need to work with multiple instructions and bit masks.

-If the "Immidiate Enable Bit" is not set, the instruction is decoded like this:
+If the "Immediate Enable Bit" is not set, the instruction is decoded like this:

 |31-28                           | 27                    |26-23               | 22                  | 20-12                                                                   | 11-10             | 9-5             |4-0                 |
 |--------------------------------|-----------------------|--------------------|---------------------|-------------------------------------------------------------------------|-------------------|-----------------|--------------------|